 1. Biodiversity and Profound Greenery

-The mesmerising landscape of the park keeps you in awe with this place.
+The mesmerising landscape of the park keeps you in awe of this place.
 See this small video capturing the verdant forests of Sanjay Gandhi National Park.

 Sanjay Gandhi National Park is home to a diverse species of plants and animals, such as leopard, monkey, spotted deer, Indian hare and wild cat.